-STC offers limitless opportunities to you as a student, and as a person, to build your own future.
-Graduation from a community college opened the door to my own future, and as president of South Texas College, I am committed to opening doors to higher education for everyone in the Rio Grande Valley.
+I know you will agree, STC offers limitless opportunities for you to build your own future.
+Graduation from a community college opened the doors of opportunity to me, and I am committed to opening doors to higher education for everyone in the Rio Grande Valley.